peterschmidtdk/Migration-Scripts/README.md

 # Migration-Scripts
-PowerShell scripts for use with migrations
+Here is my collection of PowerShell scripts which can be useful for migrations, especially tenant-to-tenant migrations.